yinaa/jamescroRepo0131213411/jamescroDocset0131213411/concepts/outlook-organize-messages.md

 Be aware that Outlook mail folders can contain messages and non-message items such as events and contacts.
 In general, Outlook folders can contain heterogeneous items.

-## Use rules to automate copying or moving messages
+## Using rules to automate copying or moving messages

 <!-- Change links for rules API to v1 once it GAs in Feb. -->